 If you would consider carrying a book for a long term survival scenario you must read this article.
 First I must say that neither a survival book nor a smartphone are essential to short or long term wilderness survival.
 They are “luxury” items.
 But if you don’t mind the weight, a smartphone would be a great asset as part of your long term survival kit.

 I know, I too prefer reading a book than reading an eBook inside a tiny screen.
 But what happens when there is a wild edible that you are not familiar with and you want to cross-reference different wild edible books?
 What if you have to make an advanced first aid assessment?
-Don’t get me wrong, the SAS Survival Handbook is thorough and the best survival book, but it does not immerse into each topic as 50 Wilderness Survival eBooks could.
+Don’t get me wrong, Thrive is thorough and the best long-term survival book, but it does not immerse into each topic as 50 Wilderness Survival eBooks could.
 When it counts, you want to have the best and most thorough info out there:

 Assuming your survival eBooks have tons of images and are 50 MB in size, you can fit 20 per GB.
 A 128 GB microSD card could hold an eBook library of 2,560 books!